Rifushigi/zta-poc/ARCHITECTURE_DEEP_DIVE.md

 ## 7. Data Flow Architecture

 ### Request Flow

 The typical request flow follows these steps:

 **Client Authentication**: Client authenticates with Keycloak and receives a JWT token.

-**API Gateway Processing**: Request arrives at Kong, which validates the JWT and applies rate limiting.
+**API Gateway Processing**: Request arrives at the Express Gateway, which validates the JWT and applies rate limiting.

-**Policy Evaluation**: Kong queries OPA to determine if the request should be allowed.
+**Policy Evaluation**: The Express Gateway queries OPA to determine if the request should be allowed.

 **Backend Processing**: If authorized, the request is forwarded to the backend service.